Sidney Brichto: Bibliography

-Rabbi Brichto also wrote a guide to Jews and Jewish life, Funny ... you don't look Jewish (ISBN 1-899044-00-0) in which he explored, among other things, anti-Jewish prejudices against the reality of Jewish culture and life.
+Brichto also wrote a guide to Jews and Jewish life, Funny ... you don't look Jewish (ISBN 1-899044-00-0) in which he explored, among other things, anti-Jewish prejudices against the reality of Jewish culture and life.

-His autobiography, Ritual Slaughter: Growing Up Jewish in America (ISBN 0-9540476-1-3), provided detailed information of Rabbi Brichto's upbringing and move away from Orthodoxy.
+His autobiography, Ritual Slaughter: Growing Up Jewish in America (ISBN 0-9540476-1-3), provided detailed information of Brichto's upbringing and move away from Orthodoxy.